rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 Even when you take 4 hours you still feel guilty because there's an entire backlog of bugs, feature requests, and deadlines you're not doing.

-As a DA I've been lucky enough to sepend ~50% of my time learning new things.
+As a DA I've been lucky enough to spend ~50% of my time learning new things.
 I spend a ton of time reading about new products and services we've shipped or will be shipping.

 I equally spend time writing code to test the things we've made.